 Linking a Specialty Diver course to your Open Water training course is a great way to increase the value of your time through continuing education earlier in your dive training - and you will be a better dive buddy and enjory the sport far more.
 The following Specialty courses, and others, can be taught concurrently with your Open Water Diver course, but only one to avoid task overload:

-Even more exciting, the specialies can be credited to meet requirements for your Advance Diver Certification.
+Even more exciting, the specialties can be credited to meet requirements for your Advance Diver Certification.
 For example, since all diving in west Texas is an altitude dive, why not enroll in the Altitude Specialty Course while doing your open water course?
 Then you only need four adventure dives more for your Advance.
+Ever diver will eventually dive on nitrox, so why not combine it with your course?
+Most specialty courses are discounted when taken with your Open Water course.

 In the Open Water Diver course, you learn to use basic scuba gear including a dive computer, and standard accessories.
-The equipment you wear will be chosen by a TEXAS DIVE CENTER Representative to ensure your comfort throughout the course.
+The equipment you wear will be chosen by a TEXAS DIVE CENTER representative to ensure your comfort throughout the course.
 The one item you must have if you don't have a dive computer, is a timing device for your open water skill sessions.
 No dive watch or computer - no dives.
-Knowing how long you are a depth and timing your safety stops will save your life.
+Knowing how long you are at depth and timing your safety stops will save your life so why not invest in one of our entry level computers for under $300.

-All our programs offer a variety of home-study materials for the Open Water Diver course - book and DVD package or a multimedia DVD or digital using a IPAD or IPHONE or computer.
+All our programs offer a variety of home-study materials for the Open Water Diver course - book and DVD package or a multimedia DVD or digital using a IPAD, IPHONE type devices or computer.

-Contact TEXAS DIVE CENTER to personalise the best study option for you!
+Contact TEXAS DIVE CENTER to personalize the best study option for you!

 The Open Water Diver materials cover what you need to know about basic scuba diving skills, terminology and safety procedures.
 For each concept you'll read a description and watch a video demonstration.
 Then you'll jump in the pool (or pool-like environment) to practice these skills with your instructor.